1912 (D) Liberty Head Nickel

 Description

 The 1912 (D) Liberty Head Nickel is a nickel produced at the Denver Mint as part of the Liberty Head Nickels 1883-1912 series.
-Total mintage reached 8.5 million.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, surrounded by stars, while the reverse displays a Roman numeral V (five) within a wreath of corn, cotton, and wheat.
-Designed by Charles E. Barber.
+With a mintage of 8.5 million, this is a less common issue — ranked 2nd of 3 mint variants by mintage, with 24% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, surrounded by stars and the reverse displays a Roman numeral V (five) within a wreath of corn, cotton, and wheat.
+The 1912-D and 1912-S are the only Denver and San Francisco Mint issues in the entire series, both struck in the final year of regular production.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $4 to $498 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #3874.
-Charles Barber's Liberty Head Nickel replaced the Shield design.
-The 1883 "No Cents" variety is an affordable and popular type coin.
-The 1885, 1886, and 1912-S are key dates.
-The 1913 examples (unauthorized production) have sold for over $4 million.

 External References